Laurin L. Henry: Career

-Henry is a fellow of the National Academy of Public Administration.
-Henry has been affiliated with the Network of Schools of Public Policy Affairs and Administration, at one time serving as its president.
+Henry was a fellow of the National Academy of Public Administration.
+Henry was affiliated with the Network of Schools of Public Policy Affairs and Administration, at one time serving as its president.
 He was also a contributor and board member of the Inter-University Case Program, producing materials for educating on the subject public administration that have been described as "pioneering".
 In 2018, he was given the Albert Nelson Marquis Lifetime Achievement award.

-As of March 2019, Henry lives in Charlottesville, Virginia.
+Personal life and death

-Personal life
+Henry was married to Kathleen Jane Stephan and had two children.
+His wife died, leaving him a widower.

-Henry was married Kathleen Jane Stephan and had two children.
-He wife died, leaving him a widower.
+As of March 2019, Henry lived in Charlottesville, Virginia.
+He died in Charlottesville on April 11, 2025, at the age of 103.